gregpalmr/alluxio-aws-cloudformation/README.md

 - alluxioS3BucketName - The name of the S3 bucket that you created for Alluxio to use as an under filesystem (UFS).

-- alluxioS3BucketAccessKeyId - The aws_access_key_id to allow Alluxio to access the S3 bucket.

-- alluxioS3BucketSecretAccessKey - The aws_secret_access_key to allow Alluxio to access the S3 bucket.

 - alluxioDownloadURL - A reference to the S3 bucket location where you uploaded the Alluxio install tar file.

+- alluxioLicenseDownloadURL - A reference to the S3 bucket location where you uploaded the Alluxio Enterprise Edition license file

-Here is an example of launching using the 3-small-workers option:
+Here is an example of launching the Enterprise Edition of Alluxio using the 3-workers size:

      $ aws cloudformation create-stack --stack-name My-Alluxio-Cluster \
         --disable-rollback \